-OUTCOME BASED EDUCATION CURRICULUM
+OUTCOME-BASED EDUCATION - OBE CURRICULUM

-This curriculum of Higher Specialist Training in Immunology was developed in 2023 and undergoes an annual review by Dr Niall Conlon, National Specialty Director, Dr Ann O'Shaughnessy, Head of Education, and by the Immunology Specialty Training Committee.
-The curriculum is approved by the Faculty of Pathology.
+This Curriculum of Higher Specialist Training in Immunology - Clinical and Laboratory was developed in 2023 by a working group led by Dr Niall Conlon National Specialty Director, and the RCPI Education Department.
+The Curriculum undergoes an annual review process by the National Specialty Director and the RCPI Education Department.
+The Curriculum is approved by the Specialty Training Committee and the Faculty of Pathology.

-Version Date Published Last Edited By Version Comments 1.0 01 July 2023 Keith Farrington New OBE Curriculum
+Version Date Published Last Edited By Version Comments 2.0 01 July 2024 Keith Farrington Minor changes to introduction.
+Taught Programme Added

-National Specialty Director's Foreword
+National Specialty Directors' Foreword